munificent/craftinginterpreters/book/superclasses.md

     If Lox was your language, how would you address this, if at all?
 If you would change the language, implement your change.

-2. Our copy-down inheritance optimization only works in Lox because it's not possible to modify a class's methods after its declaration.
+2. Our copy-down inheritance optimization is only valid because Lox does not permit you to modify a class's methods after its declaration.
 This means we don't have to worry about the copied methods in the subclass getting out of sync with later changes to the superclass.